inkline/inkline/packages/docs/pages/docs/introduction/plugin-options.md

+---
-# Plugin Options
+title: Plugin Options
-## Make Inkline your own by changing its various Vue Plugin global configuration options. { .lead }
+description: Make Inkline your own by changing its various Vue Plugin global configuration options.
+---

 You can configure some of Inkline's behaviour globally using the `config` field of the Vue Plugin integration.
 Here are the default configuration options: